Software Defined Internet Exchange

 BGP is great for scalability and reducing complexity but severely limits how networks deliver traffic over the Internet.
 One tricky thing to do with BGP is good inbound TE.
 The issue is that IP routing is destination-based, so your neighbor decides where traffic enters the network.
 It’s not your decision.

 The forwarding mechanism is based on the destination IP prefix.
-A device will forward all packets with the same destination address to the same next hop and the connected neighbor decides.
+A device forwards all packets with the same destination address to the same next hop, and the connected neighbor decides.

 Secondly, you can only influence direct neighbors.
 There is no end-to-end control, and it’s hard to influence neighbors that you are not peering.
 Some BGP attributes don’t carry across multiple ASes; others may be recognized differently among vendors.
 We also use a lot of de-aggregation to TE.
 Everyone is doing this, which is why we have the problem of 540,000 prefixes on the Internet.
 De-aggregation and multihoming create lots of scalability challenges.